bbcmicrobit/micropython/docs/tutorials/music.rst

 saying, "for each frequency in the specified range of frequencies, play the pitch of that frequency for 6 milliseconds".
-Notice how the thing to do for each item in a for loop is indented (as discussed earlier) so Python knows the *scope* of the code for handling individual items.
+Notice how the thing to do for each item in a for loop is indented (as discussed earlier) so Python knows exactly which code to run to handle the individual items.